Nikole Hannah-Jones is an award-winning investigative reporter covering civil rights at ProPublica in New York City.

 Nikole's most recent project documented the decades-long failure of the federal government to enforce the landmark 1968 Fair Housing Act.
 Her three-part series showed how the willful neglect of the last of the great civil rights legislation has had devastating consequences -- the continued segregation of millions of African Americans and Latinos in cities across the land.
 She also has written analyses of the racial implications of the controversial Fisher v.
 University of Texas affirmative action as well as on other civil right cases before the Supreme Court.

-Her reporting has been featured on NPR, The Atlantic Wire, Huffington Post, the Tom Joyner Morning Show, The Brian Lehrer Show and radio stations across the country.
+Her reporting has been featured on This American Life, NPR, The Atlantic Wire, Huffington Post, the Tom Joyner Morning Show and radio stations across the country.

 Nikole continues to investigate the policies and politics that maintain segregation.
 She is always looking for stories and is particularly interested in talking with sources about school segregation and tracking.